Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: : Problem Statement and Methods

-\paragraph{Overall Generation Procedure} Our model represents macrocycle backbones as cyclic sequences of redundant angles and dihedrals with fixed bond lengths.
-We train a discrete-time diffusion model to learn a denoising process over the internal coordinates, using a transformer architecture with an invariant cyclic positional encoding.
-At inference time, we sample from a wrapped Gaussian distribution to produce a set of angles and torsions, conditioning on the known set of atom features corresponding to the amino-acid sequence.
-In the final post-processing step, macrocycle geometries with Cartesian coordinates can be reconstructed through our constrained optimization using Equation~\eqref{eq:opt}.
+\paragraph{Overall Generation Procedure} Our model represents macrocycles as cyclic sequences of backbone atoms with fixed bond lengths, where each atom is featurized with two ring internal coordinates and several side chain internal coordinates.
+We train a discrete-time diffusion model to learn a denoising process over the internal coordinates using a transformer architecture with an invariant cyclic positional encoding.
+Chemical features of the backbone atoms and molecular fingerprints of the attached side-chain atoms provide 2D macrocycle structure information for the sequence-conditioned models.
+At inference time, we sample from a wrapped Gaussian distribution to produce a set of angles and torsions.
+In the final post-processing step, macrocycle geometries with Cartesian coordinates are reconstructed through our constrained optimization using Equation~\eqref{eq:opt} for ring atoms and using NeRF~\cite{Parsons2005-yj} for rotatable side-chain atoms.
+Hydrogens and non-rotatable side-chain groups like phenyl rings are not modeled directly and are generated using RDKit.
+A detailed flowchart illustrating the main steps of our method is shown in Supplementary Section~\ref{app:overview}.